mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "It shall be done."

-"Žah, I've also heard word about a kaln who can hear our radio.
+"Žah... if I may, I've also heard word about a kaln who can hear our radio.
 Thi escaped from Ulukoma through the chaos."

 _Linyu_